-The total duration for project construction is anticipated to be approximately 22 months.
-Construction equipment for the proposed project would include equipment such as concrete saws, excavators, dozers, tractors, loaders, graders, generators, forklifts, rollers, pavers, and air compressors.
+The total duration for project construction is anticipated to be approximately 24 months with a start date of September 2023 and a completion date of September 2025.
+Construction equipment for the proposed project would include equipment such as concrete saws, dozers, tractors, loaders, graders, rollers, pavers, and air compressors.

-Two types of short-term noise impacts could occur during construction: (1) mobile-source noise from transport of workers, material deliveries, and debris and soil haul on off-site roadways leading to the project site and (2) stationary-source noise from use of construction equipment on the Project site.
+Two types of short-term noise impacts could occur during construction: (1) mobile-source noise from transport of workers, material deliveries, and debris and soil haul and (2) stationary-source noise from use of construction equipment.